cpeytier/OIC_Process_Labs/Lab2.md

     **Study the Decision Table**

-3. Click the white on blue “V” sign to expand the *Auto Approval* Decision Table
+3. Click the white on blue “V” sign to expand the *AutoApproved* Decision Table

     ![](media/AutoApprovedDecisionTable.jpg)